srampinogroup/coding-in-chemistry/breviary.md

 command `git add <file>`.
 If you want to rename a file, inside a git repo use `git mv`, and to remove use `git rm`.

-Once the modifications of a file done (or at any time), you can save your progress locally with a commit:
+Once the modifications of a file done, or actually at any time you wish to do so, you can save your progress locally with a commit:
 ```bash
 git commit -m "<message>"
 ```